1. Changelog

 switch Jumps by means of

-break shall not exit S.
+shall not exit S.

-continue SemanticsWhen execution reaches a defer statement D, its S is not immediately executed during sequential execution of the program.
+return SemanticsWhen execution reaches a defer statement D, its S is not immediately executed during sequential execution of the program.
 Instead, S is executed upon:

 the termination of the block E (such as from reaching its end);